 You can also share traditional cuisine, street fashion, iconic locations, and lifestyle experiences.
 Remember to only send hi-resolution images that are taken with a smartphone or a digital camera.
 All photos will be credited and all rights remain with the photographer.

-#HotOpportunities: Rise and Grind with these funding opportunities for African creatives and storytellers
+#HotOpportunities in September: elevate your game with these opportunities for African creatives and storytellers

 Upskill your hustle with these opportunities for filmmakers, journalists, photographers, activists, researchers, and cultural managers.
 Give your application a chance to shine by watching ANF Academy workshops win Grant writing for Creatives and Budgeting and Financial Management.